osmarluz/stripe-events-processor/README.md

 ## Test Environment Setup

+I've created unit tests and also a request test (`spec/requests/webhooks/stripe_spec.rb`) to test the whole integration.

 - In case you haven't already done that, build the containers
   - `docker-compose build`
 - Start the containers